Frequently Asked Questions

 Alternatives to burning do exist!
 Composting yard waste and using leaves and grass clippings for mulch is an excellent way to get rid of the material and create natural fertilizer.
 Compost piles are simple to begin and maintain, and take up relatively little space.

 Brush, leaves, stumps, Christmas trees, etc. can be dropped off at the G.T.
 County Composting facility located on Keystone Rd.
-The Brush Drop-off site is scheduled to open for the season on Sat., April 4, 2009.
-Hours are: Tuesday noon - 7 pm, and Thursday and Saturday 9 am-3 pm.
+Contact the Township for hours of operation.

 7:30 am to 6:00 pm, Monday through Thursday.
 Closed Fridays.